Isaac Marion: Background

-Marion was born December 30, 1981 near Seattle and has mostly lived either in or around the city.
-He has also lived in Portland.
+Marion was born near Seattle.
+Once based in Portland, he now lives in the country with his cat and posts regularly to his YouTube channel.

 Career

 Before Warm Bodies, Marion had self-published three other novels.
 Warm Bodies was published by Atria Books on October 14, 2010.
 It received critical acclaim from publications such as The Guardian, The Seattle Times and Paste and authors Audrey Niffenegger and Stephenie Meyer.
 Summit Entertainment acquired the rights to the novel, and it has been made into the film Warm Bodies, written and directed by Jonathan Levine and starring Nicholas Hoult, Teresa Palmer and John Malkovich.
 The movie was released on February 1, 2013.
-It went on to create more than a 100 million dollars in international market and was very successful.
-On January 28, 2013, the prequel novella to Warm Bodies called The New Hunger was published by Zola Books as an eBook.

-Marion has stated that the Warm Bodies series will ultimately be four books, with the first true sequel, The Burning World, released on February 7, 2017.
-To promote the release of THE BURNING WORLD, Marion co-directed a book trailer with Micah Knapp, which premiered on Hypable.

-Marion also has one short story published, "Jerry Lives Forever," with the literary nonprofit organization Tethered By Letters.

-On November 13, 2018 he self-published the final book in the series, "The Living".
+It grossed 116 million dollars in the international box office.

+Marion released a prequel novella, The New Hunger, in 2015, published by Emily Bestler Books in the US and Vintage in the UK.
+The first true sequel, The Burning World, was released by Emily Bestler Books in 2017.
+The Seattle Times called it "a thrilling coast-to-coast journey".
+The Bellingham Herald called it "a richly imagined philosophical journey."
+Kirkus Reviews noted that "Marion has ambitiously expanded on his original idea."
+The Stranger called it, "Poignant and poetic...brings zombie lit back from the dead."

+Despite critical acclaim and a 4.5 star average review on Amazon, sales of The Burning World were disappointing, with many fans reporting that bookstores were not stocking it at all during its initial release.
+Marion has hinted at a publisher "fumble" that may have caused this but has not revealed details.